beloureiro/Aetherion-webapp/README.md

 ## 📄 License

-Private and Confidential - Aetherion Investment Partners
+Private and Confidential - Aetherion

 ## 👥 Contact

-**Aetherion Investment Partners**
-Avenida da Liberdade, 245
+**Aetherion - Empowering Lives for Generations** Avenida da Liberdade, 245
 1250-142 Lisboa, Portugal
 +351 21 123 4567
 contact@aetherion.com

+## 🎯 Mission

+We invest in non-traditional real assets, leveraging our extensive network and unique strategic partnerships to create outstanding value in supply-demand imbalanced sectors.
+Our goal is to build thriving communities that impact generations.

 ---